aghon/CompilerDesign/textbook/background.md

 ------------------------------
 Writing a compiler requires working with trees.

 - What is a tree?
+A tree is an hierarchial arrangement of data
 - What is the difference between an inorder, preorder, and postorder traversal?

 ### What is code?